 - High: This sets the bit rate at 256kbps AAC.

-- YouTube Music Premium: Fees start here at $10 per month or $100 for an annual payment.
-This upgraded service allows the app to play when your screen is locked (important for listening on phones) and cuts out the ads.
+- YouTube Music Premium: Along with a rate increase for YouTube Premium, YouTube Music also saw a price bump in July, 2023.
+For YouTube Music Premium, fees now start here at $11 per month or $110 for an annual payment.
+This upgraded service grants access to its entire catalog, allows the app to play when your screen is locked (important for listening on phones), and cuts out the ads.
 It also enables song downloads for offline listening.

 You can also choose to create an automatic playlist based on what music videos you’ve liked and listened to in the past, or create a new playlist of your own and add songs — with options to make it public on your YouTube channel or set it as private.
 There’s also a lot you can do with any individual song that you’re looking at.
 Select the Dropdown menu to a song, and you’ll see options to play it next, add it to your current queue, add it to a playlist or to your liked songs, learn more about the artist, and more.

 Most recently, YouTube add a new “Your music tuner” feature to the service that lets users create their own radio stations made up of music from up to 30 artists that they add.
 It can be tweaked to your preferences, like if you want it to just include artists you added or if it’s OK to include similar artists, too.

 - NFL Sunday Ticket in 2023: Everything you need to know

 - What is Google TV?
 Here’s everything you need to know

 - YouTube Premium and YouTube Music are now more expensive, too

 - YouTube TV is expanding multiview to more than just sports

 - YouTube TV password sharing — is that even a thing?